Latin America and the Caribbean

 Visit the Asociación Civil, Colectivo para la Participación de la Infancia y Juventud (COPIJ) website.

-Aside from granting financial and logistical support for those seeking abortions, the MARIA Fund trains and works with voluntary abortion doulas who provide comprehensive accompaniment to women throughout their abortion experience.
+Aside from granting financial and logistical support for those seeking abortions, Fondo Maria trains and works with voluntary abortion doulas who provide comprehensive accompaniment to women throughout their abortion experience.
 It also engages on research focused on stigma-reduction, and strengthens the skills of those working for safe abortion in their states.

 Visit the Balance Promoción para el Desarrollo y Juventud AC website.